randomguy70/Klick-Klack/readme.md

 python app.py
 ```
 This allows users to type sample articles.
 Their keystrokes will be logged and saved to `Raw_Data/`.
+If you want to import data from other places, you'll have to modify it into a csv format with these columns: participant, session, key, keydown_time, keyup_time, hold_time
+*the session column doesn't really do anything, just populate it with 1's.
 *Tip: The more data you collect per user, the more accurate the model will be.*

 ### 2. Train the Model